WaifuBeforeLaifu/Datapacks/Mini UHC/README.md

 ## Hard coded rules
 - Do not try to enter the hub while the game is running.
 You will die
 - No entering the nether
+- No eyes of ender
+- No totems of undying

 ## Other Info
 - The center will always be at 0,0